2023/24 | Conestoga College

 Chris-Anne Preston, General Manager of University Gates

-Conestoga's PSW and Supportive Care programs offer an integrated plan of learning in which the knowledge, skills, attitudes and values critical to your goal of becoming a PSW and Supportive Care Provider are presented in a logical sequence.
-The PSW and Supportive Care programs scaffold learning from one course to the next and provides the opportunity to integrate increasing knowledge with application of theory to practice in more complex ways.
+Conestoga's PSW and Supportive Care programs offer an integrated plan of learning in which the knowledge, skills, attitudes, and values critical to your goal of becoming a PSW or Supportive Care Provider are presented in a logical sequence.

 Values/Beliefs that Guide the PSW and Supportive Care Program Curriculum

 Our Beliefs about Those Receiving Supportive Care

 We believe that: